Imran4424/iOS-InterviewQuestions/Swift.md

 // executePipeline(item: StringToDataManager())
 ```

-To resolve the ambiguity and satisfy the compiler, you must explicitly state that the associated types are identical:
+To resolve the ambiguity and satisfy the compiler, we must explicitly state that the associated types are identical:

 **Solution A: Add an explicit `where` clause constraint to the generic function**